 Every state keeps a record of their state citizen’s criminal background.
 These databases are linked together so you are able to track criminal histories from another state.
-You can go to the Kendall County Courthouse and check in person, or check online.
+You can go to the Kendall County Courthouse and check in person or you can check online.
 It is helpful to know the county, and in the event that the crime was in a different state, you may have to pay for a more intensive search.

 A search of someone’s criminal history you are able to get a listing of all the arrests, charges, or convictions for any of the following crimes:

 - Drug crimes.

 - Sex offenses which could include rape, and sexual assault.